zuozhenggh/learning-library/data-management-library/database/19c/fundamentals/omit-column-encryption-attribute-during-import/omit-column-encryption-attribute-during-import.md

 ### Objectives

-Learn how to do the following:
+In this lab, you will:

 - Import a table with the `ENCRYPT` attribute
 - Import a table without the `ENCRYPT` attribute
 - Reset your environment

 ### Prerequisites

+This lab assumes you have:
-Before you start, be sure that you have obtained and signed in to your `workshop-installed` compute instance.
+- Obtained and signed in to your `workshop-installed` compute instance.
 If not, see the lab called **Obtain a Compute Image with Oracle Database 19c Installed**.
-In this lab, you use PDB1 in CDB1, which is already created for you.

 ## Task 1: Import a table with the `ENCRYPT` attribute